Home | Site Index | Disclaimer | Email Me!

 Category Added December 1, 2007

-We have an attitude about Cyber Cops.
+We have a negative attitude about Cyber Cops.
 We state that up front.
-We think they are basically dishonest and only motivated by their revenues.
+We think they are inherently dishonest and only motivated by their revenues.
 We also believe that they outright lie (gasp!) when threatening non-infringers for the sole purpose of improperly obtaining extortion money or improperly exerting market control.
-While there certainly are cases of copyright and trademark infringing going on, and we do receive emails about some of these, what we report are the abuses, of which there appear to be far too many.
+While there certainly are far too many cases of copyright infringement and trademark infringement occurring on the internet, and we do receive emails about some of these, what we report are the abuses, of which there are far too many.
 And Cyber Cops appear to be a significant part of the abuse problem.

-Generally speaking, police are decent, honest, under-paid and at risk, much like the military.
-Being in the military and being a cop are the two jobs where you get paid to get shot at in protecting the public who doesn't seem to give a damn.
-Unlike those who make the laws, they are expected to be perfect.
+Generally speaking, the police are decent, honest, under-paid and at risk, much like the military.
+Being in the military and being a cop are the two jobs where you get paid to get shot at while protecting the public all who too often does not seem to give a damn.
+Unlike those who make the laws, the military and cops are expected to be perfect.
 They cannot lose their tempers, they must not make mistakes, and they must not defend themselves unless fired at first.
-However, this isn't about either occupation.
+However, this is not about either occupation.
 This is about those who voluntarily and willingly take on the job of Cyber Cop but with a profit motive, not to serve and protect.
 Our attitude shows.
-We think yours will after you read these pages.
+We think yours will show also after you read these pages.

 Cyber Cops troll the internet for people who are infringing upon the copyrights and trademarks of others.
-And, as we suspoected, many do not use trained professionals, but like Continental Enterprises, they use untrained low-paid staff or on-commission contractors to do the trolling.
+And, as we suspected, many do not use trained professionals, but like Continental Enterprises, they use untrained low-paid staff or on-commission contractors to do the trolling.
 We have posted a copy of the employment agreement that Continental Enterprises uses where they pay a "bounty" of $20 for every lead.
 So, you ask, how do these Cyber Cops make their money?
 They convince companies to use them to police internet violations of their intellectual property rights.
 This billing is done by the hour, the takedown, on commission, or the threat, or a combination of these.
 Like law firms, billable hours are their gravy.
-Some, like Continental Enterprises, engage in what we call Trademark Extortion The rights of the other party is not an issue with them because they don't care about that aspect.
-It's their client who sets the rules and pays the bills.
-We're thinking they get a high percentage of the take after expenses.
+Some, like Continental Enterprises, engage in what we call Trademark Extortion The rights of the other party is not an issue with them because they do not care about that aspect.
+It is their client who sets the rules and pays the bills.
+We think they get a high percentage of the take after expenses.

-This list isn't going to be complete.
-There are companies joining the fray everyday.
+This list is not going to be complete.
+There are companies and crooks joining the fray everyday.
 We can only report those about which we have heard and received documentation concerning their activities.
-Some we add when we find others sources who attack them.
-Here they are in order of induction to The Tabberone Trademark & Copyright Abusers' Hall of Shame as agents for the abusers (or the actual abusers themselves, we can't tell):
+Some we add when we find other sources who also attack them for thier tactics.
+Here they are listed here in alphabetical order.

 • De Novo Legal, LLP, located at 171 Saxony Road, Suite 209, Encinitas , California 92024.
 It appears to be run by two "lawyers", Maria Johnson, Esq. and Pollie Gautsch, Esq., or as we are calling them, "The Clueless Sisters, Esq", representing John Deere.
 We received a Cease & Desist demand from De Novo Legal on March 28, 2008.